dzungdinh94/solidtech-rn-cli/docs/advanced-guides/creating-generators.md

 ## Setting up the generator

-Go into the directory Ignite CLI created.
+Go into the directory SolidtechRN CLI created.

 ```sh
 $ cd {generator name}